Skip to main content

 Data enrichment part three: URL parser data enrichment

-URL parser data enrichment is extracting various URL components to gain additional insights and context about the URL.
+URL parser data enrichment involves extracting various URL components to gain additional insights and context about the URL.
 This extracted information can be used for data analysis, marketing, SEO, and more.

 URL parsing process

-Here is step-by-step process for URL parser data enrichment :
+Here is a step-by-step process for URL parser data enrichment:

-1. Get the URL data that is needed to be parsed from a source or create one.
+1. Get the URL data that needs to be parsed from a source or create one.

 2. Send the URL data to an API like URL Parser API.